To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Your dog may experience anxiety if left alone, when there’s a loud noise (e.g., thunderstorms and fireworks), or there’s a change in routine.
 A dog behaviorist can help ease anxiety via many methods, including brain-stimulating activities, medication, natural remedies (e.g., CBD oil, CBD treats, melatonin, and essential oils), and more.

 Some pet insurance providers offer coverage for behavioral therapy.
 We’ve compared more than a dozen pet insurance companies to help you see how they stack up against one another.
 One of the items we’ve compared is behavioral therapy.
-Take a look at our pet insurance coverage comparison table to see which companies offer this coverage.
+Take a look at our pet insurance coverage comparison to see which companies offer this coverage.

 Keep in mind that if your pet is already displaying signs of a particular behavioral issue, then it most likely won’t be eligible for pet insurance coverage since it will be flagged as a pre-existing condition* by the pet insurance company.
+However, AKC Pet Insurance offers coverage for pre-existing conditions after you maintain 365 days of continuous coverage through them.

 *Pre-existing conditions: Every major pet insurance company excludes pre-existing conditions from their coverage.
 This means that any ongoing condition your dog was diagnosed with before being covered by their policy will not be covered in future claims.
 For example, if your dog has already been diagnosed with anxiety, any costs associated with this condition will not be covered by most pet insurance policies.